Chic Young: Blondie

 In the summer of 1930, working in his studio in Great Neck, Long Island, Young created Blondie.
 When it debuted September 8, 1930, it quickly became the most popular comic strip in America, gaining even more readers when Blondie and Dagwood married in 1933, followed by the 1934 birth of Baby Dumpling (later known as Alexander).
 When his first son, Wayne, died of diphtheria in 1937, Young took a year's hiatus; the experience made it difficult for him to draw Baby Dumpling.
 After Young and his wife spent a year traveling in Europe, he began Blondie once again, quelling rumors that he might not return to the strip.

 With films, radio, television and products, the strip became a licensing and media bonanza that made Young a wealthy man.
 During his lifetime, he produced more than 15,000 Blondie strips.
 Described by former King Features president Joseph Connelly as "the greatest story teller of his kind since the immortal Charles Dickens," Young at his peak received more fan mail than any other cartoonist.
 His other works include the strip Colonel Potterby and the Duchess, which ran as a topper strip on the Blondie page from 1935 through 1963.

 Young worked with several assistants, including Alex Raymond and Ray McGill.
 Alex Raymond's younger brother, Jim Raymond, who began as Young's assistant in 1935, took over all the art in 1950 when Young's eyesight began to fail.

-As of June 2021, Blondie is written by Chic Young's son, Dean Young, and illustrated by John Marshall.
+As of June 2021, Blondie was written by Chic Young's son, Dean Young, and illustrated by John Marshall.